 I wasted 4-½ years of my life with someone who had absolutely no intention of having a child, family, home, or life with me.
 That’s 4-½ years I will never be able to get back, time I could have been working on building a solid, caring, nurturing, supportive relationship with someone who actually did want to have a loving husband in her life and a devoted father for our children.
 And now, at my age, the odds are statistically stacked against me this will ever come to fruition.
 While 4-½ years might not sound like such a long time, consider not only the length of time but the late stage in my life at which this transpired.
 You see, my 52nd birthday was yesterday.
 And while there was much frivolity to be had with my officemates, ever present in the back of my mind was the bitter reality that my dream of being a dad again has a much greater chance of not happening than it does of happening.

-And, let’s be honest, for there to be any viable possibility of having a child with someone, whoever I was with would have to be in her 30’s for there to be any hope of avoiding the myriad of complications that are associated with pregnancy and giving birth later in life.
+And, let’s be honest, for there to be any viable possibility of having a child with someone, whoever I was with would have to, at most, be in her early-30’s for there to be any hope of avoiding the myriad of complications that are associated with pregnancy and giving birth later in life.
 And even though I’ve been told that, by all external appearances, I can easily pass for my early 40’s, most women in the 30-something age range simply see a “dirty old man,” when they learn my age, regardless of the sincerity of my evaporating dream.